gvwilson/thirdbit/_posts/2018/12/2018-12-24-off-twitter.md

 ---

 After yet another unpleasant encounter on Twitter,
-I have locked myself out of my account for a couple of weeks: it just doesn't seem worth it any more.
+I have deliberately locked myself out of my account for a couple of weeks: it just doesn't seem the grief any more.
+If you'd like to chat,
-I've re-enabled comments on this blog---if you'd like to chat, I'd like to hear from you.
+I've re-enabled comments on this blog, and can always be reached [by email](mailto:gvwilson@third-bit.com).

 Happy Hogswatchnight, one and all.